fivepixels/fivepixels/README.md

 ## Who Am I?

-Hello, I am [Ethan](https://cattynip.dev), konwn as Cattynip from South Korea, and a ninth student at [Albert College](https://albertcollege.ca).
-I have been dreaming of being a computer programmer, creating value by developing things for customers.
+Hello, I am [Seol SO](https://cattynip.dev), konwn as Cattynip from South Korea, and a ninth grade student at [Albert College](https://albertcollege.ca).
+I have been dreaming of being a computer programmer, creating value to the society by developing things for customers.
 Why?
 Because I love Writing Codes and Building Services.
 I always keep the phrase `Learn Whenever, Write Wherever` in my mind to embark on the right path.

 ## What Technologies can I use?